zeisler/zeisler.github.io/_posts/2019-05-31-aws-lambda-podcast-in-ruby.md

 ### All Done!

-You can play around, add a few other episodes, edit the metadata and see the feed re-built.
+You can play around, add a few other episodes, edit the metadata, and see the feed re-built.

 Let me know in the comments what you think you might build with Lambda using Ruby.